-Keep in mind though that you are not teaching your child any coping skills by always jumping to his rescue.
+Keep in mind though that you are not teaching your child any coping skills by always jumping to their rescue.

 Boredom Often Inspires The Most Creativity.

-Allow your child the chance to figure things out on his own.
+Allow your child the chance to figure things out on their own.

 Learning is part of growing up and there will be mistakes along the way.

 Sometimes The Parent Is More Interested In The Activity Than The Child Is

 If your child indicates they are not interested in a particular activity they are enrolled in, then there isn’t much point keeping your child in it.

 This is especially true if the parent chose the activity.